 Leadership and Employee Buy-In

-For example, an HR professional may have access to employees' Social Security numbers and other personally identifiable information, but a business executive should not.
-Role-based permissions also help your organization comply with data privacy regulations.
+To ensure data privacy, implement role-based access rules to limit sensitive information to those who require it.
+For instance, an HR professional may have access to employees' Social Security numbers, while a business executive should not.
+Role-based permissions also help with compliance to data privacy regulations.

 The next section will examine different business examples of SSOT in action.